Update December 3rd, 2016

 SUNY MVILR CALL 792-7192 TO REGISTER

-EIGHT WEEKS FROM 9;20 AM - 10:30 AM THE HANDOUT FOR THIS CLASS CAN BE FOUND AT YOU TUBE:
+EIGHT WEEKS FROM 9;20 AM - 10:30 AM THE HANDOUTS FOR THIS CLASS CAN BE FOUND AT:

 ---->>>>>Protecting Your Assets From Nursing Home Costs and Uncovered Medical Expenses, All My Legal Documents Are Signed, What Could Possibly Go Wrong? :), What Is Probate, How And Why To Avoid It, Protecting Your Child's and Grandchild's SSI and Medicaid with Supplemental Needs Trusts, Does Your Will Protect Your Children and Grandchildren?, Alzheimer's from a Lawyer's Perspective.
 Locations, dates, times and registration details will be posted very soon.

-"Protecting The Assets of Seniors and Their Families For Thirty Nine Years"
+"Protecting The Assets of Seniors and Their Families For Forty Years"

 Hello, my name is Dick Pellegrino and I would like to welcome you to my Estate Planning and Elder Law web site.
 The purpose of this website is to provide useful information about Estate Planning and Elder Law to the lay person in plain English.